maheshacharya/hippo-docker-deployments/kubernetes/openshift/README.md

 Create a Route for Hippo Service
 ------
+To expose services to the outside world, you will have to use routes in OpenShift.
+Ingress controller setup is always challenging in Kubernetes, OpenShift simplifies the challenge through routes configuration, I have also noticed the routes by default maintain the stickiness to pods.

 Change directory to 'openshift' and run following commands.

 Please note: change "site.cloud-hub.co" and "cms.cloud-hub.co" domain name with your own domain names for site and cms.